Samsung Galaxy S III: Display

 The S III's HD Super AMOLED display measures 4.8 in on the diagonal.
 With a 720×1280-pixel (720p) resolution, its 306 pixels per inch (PPI, a measure of pixel density) is a relatively high, which is accommodated by the removal of one of the three subpixels—red, green and blue—in each pixel to create a PenTile matrix-display; consequently, it does not share the "Plus" suffix found on the S II's Super AMOLED Plus display.
 The glass used for the display is the damage-resistant corning Gorilla Glass 2, except for S3 Neo variant.
 The device's software includes a feature known as "Smart Stay", which uses the device's front camera to detect whether the user's eyes are looking at the screen, and prevents the screen from automatically turning off while the user is still looking at it.

-Like its predecessor, the Samsung Galaxy S3 supports Mobile High-Definition Link (MHL) for connection to HDMI displays.
+Like its predecessor, the Galaxy S3 supports Mobile High-Definition Link (MHL) for connection to HDMI displays.
 The S3 is newly equipped with Miracast support (also known as Screen Mirroring; also branded "AllShare Cast" by Samsung) that allows wirelessly transmitting the device's display view to a supported television or Blu-ray player with integrated miracast support.